vcz-fr/TheFollowUp/_posts/2018/02/2018-02-15-turing-accidental-completeness.md

     url: "https://beza1e1.tuxen.de/articles/accidentally_turing_complete.html"
     dead: false

-tweet: "When doing anything is something you did not intend for some tech"
+message: "When doing anything is something you did not intend for some tech"
 ---